rei/rei-cedar-docs/docs/components/text/README.md

                 "name": "modifier",
                 "type": "string",
                 "default": "N/A",
-                "description": "Modifies the style variant for this component. see below tables for list of options. ", },
+                "alert": "The modifier prop for CdrText is deprecated, @rei/cdr-tokens should be used to apply type styles instead", "description": "Modifies the style variant for this component. see below tables for list of options. ", },
             ],